 ABOUT CÓRTEX FRONTAL

-Córtex Frontal is a multidisciplinary cultural project created in 2016 by the Cultural Association Córtexcult, in Arraiolos, Alentejo, Portugal.
+Córtex Frontal is a multidisciplinary cultural project established in 2016 by the Cultural Association Córtexcult, located in Arraiolos, Alentejo, Portugal.

-We organize artist residencies, workshops and exhibitions on Visual Arts, Performative Arts, Literature & Music.
-Our goal is to promote and develop cultural projects, establishing a lively dialogue between artists from various disciplines, the local community and the territory.
+We organize artist residencies, workshops, and exhibitions across disciplines including Visual Arts, Performative Arts, Literature, and Music.
+Our mission is to promote and develop cultural projects while fostering a dialogue between artists from diverse fields, the local community, and the surrounding region.

-Córtex Frontal is part of the Portuguese Contemporary Art Networks RPAC.
+Córtex Frontal is a member of the Portuguese Contemporary Art Networks (RPAC).

 FOUNDERS